rudylee/robot/README.md

 1. Make sure you have RSpec => 3.1.5 installed on your machine

     rspec -v

 2. Run this command to run the tests

     rspec spec

 ## Overview

-This application is divided into 3 main classes: Robot, Table and Command.
+This application has 3 main classes: Robot, Table and Command.

 ## License